 Symptoms of a diabetic coma

 Now that we know some of the early warning signals of a diabetic coma, we should explore some of the true signs that someone may be in danger of becoming comatose.
-If you are with someone who has diabetes and they start to display these symptoms, it is imperative that you call emergency medical services in order to get them the best possible chance of receiving the care they need as soon as possible.
+If you are with someone who has diabetes and they start to display these symptoms, you must call emergency medical services to get them the best possible chance of receiving the care they need as soon as possible.

 Diabetic coma symptoms to watch out for include: